danwiltshire/docu.io/README.md

 # Requirements
 ## Functional
-- Static HTML wireframes for the Applications and Servers pages
+- Static HTML wireframes for the Applications, Servers and Add Application pages

 # Changelog
 All notable changes to this project will be documented in this file.